Making Sense Of Cents

 The Factors That Go Into Your Credit Score

-Last Updated: August 7, 2018 BY Michelle Schroeder-Gardner - 5 Comments
+Last Updated: August 7, 2018

-Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
-Please read my disclosure for more info.
+Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
+See my disclosure for more info.

 The Factors That Go Into Your Credit ScoreHello!
 Today, I’ve partnered with Lexington Law to dish out some knowledge on the factors that go into your credit score.